 When working with your environmental data, you may find things occasionally get a little out of hand.
 Data is altered in mysterious ways, computers crash, and people come and go from a project, taking critical knowledge with them.
-Here are some things you can do to keep the wheels turning smoothly.
+Here are the top 5 best practices in Environmental Data Management to keep the wheels turning smoothly.
 By no means is this meant to be a comprehensive list – simply a summary of useful tips gathered by working on projects over the years.
 Most of my experience comes from using Hydro GeoAnalyst and SQL Server but I think these could be considered in most situations.

 Does everyone really need access to this data?
 Do some people only need to read the data while others need complete access to add and remove data?
 And who should have the permission to change the database structure?
 I will never forget the client who came to me because he had a summer student entering data for him and he was unable to query any data by the date field.
 After reviewing the student’s work, I found she had changed the date field to a string field as she was having difficulties importing the data.
 It turned out there were problems with the way Excel was formatting the date and instead of resolving the problem in the data set, she simply changed the date field to be a string data type!